Green, Ohio: Parks and recreation

 Singer Lake Bog, a nature preserve, is located in the city.

 Boettler Park is also located in Green.
 Originally owned by a wealthy industrialist, the land was donated to the city of Green to be used for public recreation.
 Today, the 26 acre park is a popular recreational area with trails and various outdoor activities like fishing, hiking, picnicking, and biking.

 Government

 The City of Green is governed by a mayor and a 7-member city council.
 The mayor and three members of Council are elected at-large, while four council members are elected from wards.
 The mayor and all council members are limited to two consecutive, four-year terms.
 As of 2025, the mayor is Rocco Yeargin.

 Federally, Green is represented in the United States Senate by Ohio Senators Jon Husted (R) and Bernie Moreno (R).
 They are represented in the United States House of Representatives by Congresswoman Emilia Sykes (D).

 In the Ohio Senate, Green is represented by Republican Kristina Roegner.
 Jack Daniels (R) represents Green in the Ohio House of Representatives.

 Education

 The city is served by Green Local Schools.

 Infrastructure

+The city is served by the I-77 highway.